OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ##### Proof of Concept: Removing UI Lock with Tampered Backup

 As discussed earlier, sensitive data is not limited to just user data and PII.
-Sensitive data can also be configuration settings that affect app behavior, restrict functionality, or enable security controls.
-If you take a look at the open source bitcoin wallet app, Bither, you'll see that it's possible to configure a pin to lock the UI.
+It can also be configuration or settings files that affect app behavior, restrict functionality, or enable security controls.
+If you take a look at the open source bitcoin wallet app, Bither, you'll see that it's possible to configure a PIN to lock the UI.
 And after a few easy steps, you will see how to bypass this UI lock with a modified backup on a non-jailbroken device.

 <table bordercolor="#FFFFFF">
   <tr><td>